 The drawers below are amazing examples of why I love my ball winder so much.
 It changes my yarn storage into something so neat and easy to manage, even with used skeins.
 I have a full post on how to use it and my review of it here.

 The 5 black and brown yarn in this drawer are my Cloudborn Superwash Merino Bulky (discontinued) yarns, and they came in 100g hanks.
 I used them for a blanket idea, changed my mind about using this incredible yarn for a blanket, and frogged the whole thing.
 I used my ball winder to wrap each color into a nice little cake and now they look like this!

 Isn’t that SO much better than the hank form?
 Which would you rather see in your yarn storage?
 I ended up making some thick cozy scarves with this yarn!
-This drawer also has some other leftovers I wound up and a few things of crochet thread which I don’t use, and probably never will.
+This drawer also has some other leftovers I wound up and a few things of crochet thread I added in because it had the same cake shape.